-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Roads is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Roads is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in New Roads who work in sales jobs (12.27%), management occupations (12.21%), and food service (9.75%).
+Unlike some cities, New Roads isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Roads are a mix of both white- and blue-collar jobs.
+Overall, New Roads is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in New Roads who work in management occupations (12.78%), office and administrative support (11.94%), and sales jobs (11.94%).

 As is often the case in a small city, New Roads doesn't have a public transportation system that people use for their commute.

 New Roads is an extremely ethnically-diverse city.
 The people who call New Roads home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Roads residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in New Roads include English, Italian, French Canadian, and German.
+Important ancestries of people in New Roads include French, English, Italian, German, and French Canadian.

 The most common language spoken in New Roads is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and French.